-This vegan bulletproof coffee is the perfect vegan keto breakfast drink to start the day.
+This Vegan Bulletproof Coffee is the perfect vegan keto breakfast drink to start the day.
 An easy 3-ingredient coffee latte, with no dairy, no sugar, and healthy fat from MCT oil and cacao butter.

-Butter is a dairy coming from animal sources and therefore it is not vegan approved.
+Butter is a dairy coming from animal sources and therefore it is not vegan-friendly.
 However, there is an easy way to replace butter and make a vegan version of keto coffee.
 Keep reading!

 It is a typical keto recipe served for breakfast or during your fasting window, to replace your regular coffee latte.
 In fact, regular coffee latte contains dairy like milk or heavy cream that are:

 All you need to make this creamy vegan keto coffee, a plant-based fat source that

 While it is a tasty option, I don’t recommend this choice because almond butter adds carbs to your drink.
 Bulletproof coffee is the best drink for burning fat since it is carb-free.

 But if you use almond butter it will add carbs to your drink and slows down your fat-burning metabolism.
 So it is preferable to use pure plant-based fat in your drink to keep it zero carbs.

-Therefore, this vegan keto drink will only provide energy to your body, helping you fast longer without breaking your ketosis.
-The best way to make a zero-carb, easy, vegan keto coffee drink is to use:
+Therefore, this vegan keto drink will only provide energy to your body, helping you fast for longer without breaking your ketosis.

 The key to making a tasty, creamy vegan bulletproof coffee with cacao butter is to: